Skip to main content

 \begin{align*} \int \sin^n(x) dx = & -\sin^{n-1}(x)\cos(x) + (n-1)\int \sin^{n-2}(x) dx\\ & - (n-1)\int \sin^n(x) dx. \end{align*}

-\begin{equation} I_n = -\frac{1}{n}\sin^{n-1}(x) \cos(x) + \frac{n-1}{n}I_{n-2}. \tag{3.2} \end{equation}
+\begin{equation} S_n = -\frac{1}{n}\sin^{n-1}(x) \cos(x) + \frac{n-1}{n}S_{n-2}. \tag{3.2} \end{equation}

 Each application of (3.2) reduces to power of the integrand (in this case, by 2).
-Eventually, the problem becomes finding either \(I_1=\int \sin(x)dx\) (\(n\) odd) or \(I_0=\int dx\) (\(n\) even) which has already been solved.
+Eventually, the problem becomes finding either \(I_1=\int \sin(x)dx\) (when \(n\) is odd) or \(I_0=\int dx\) (when \(n\) is even).
+Both of them we know how to solve.

 Example 3.6.